Nielsenfam/NightSkyTFT/README.md

 sudo apt-get upgrade
 ```

-## 9. Install vncserver (not strictly necessary, but convenient since will be running headless)
+## 9. Install vncserver

+This is not strictly necessary, but convenient since will be running headless.

 ```
 sudo apt-get install tightvncserver
 ```

-## 10. Setup python development:
+## 10. Setup python development

 ```
 sudo apt-get install python-pip python-dev
 ```

-## 11. get stuff for calculating ephem by getting pyephem and pytz packages:
+## 11. get stuff for calculating ephem

+Get stuff for calculating ephem by getting pyephem and pytz packages:

 ```
 sudo pip install pyephem pytz